jianxiongyong/ImageBlobLoG/README.md

 # ImageBlobLoG
-A python program that identifies blob in a image and return the coordinates of the center of the blob in a csv file.
+A python program that identifies blob in an image and return the coordinates of the center of the blob in a csv file.

 As of 05/07/2019, the lastest version is ImageBlobLoG v2.1, which have a queue and duplicated point removal system.